chrisbroski/goal-math/essay2.md

 Our creature now has a decent system to use feelings to guide its behavior toward optimal values.
 It still doesn't have the wisdom to evaluate behaviors past ones that affect the immediate situation.

+#### Virtual Subjective Senses

+A simple way to give our creature a little foresight would be do associate subjective situations with the subjective senses of past experience.
+If we keep track Our creature should be able to have positive feelings when experiencing situations with objective sensor A is true.
+It should not be as strong as the actual result of the eventual action, so it should be dampened a little.

+    Situation	VSS
+      0, 0	   0.0090
+      0, 1	   0.0101
+      1, 0	   0.0233
+      1, 1	   0.0337

+But how would this affect our creature's behavior?
+It would not, in its current state, so let's make action X do something a little more useful.
+We'll need to cause it to have an effect on it environment.
+We'll give action X the ability to increase the odds that the next situation will have a sensor A value of true if the current situation sensor B is true and action X parameter is >= 1.0.
+The subjective senses for performing action X will be the same, but if we wait to tune action parameters until we see what sort of situation results after the action is performed, we can tack on the virtual subjective sense as well.

 #### Subjective Sense Aggregation

 In the above example, feelings from multiple subjective senses are combined using addition.
 This works with one positive value and one negative value, but summing multiple values of the same sign could result in an intensity greater than 1.0 or less than -1.0, inconsistent with the definition of subjective sense intensities described above.
 Let's create an aggregation rule that prevents invalid results.